 their art.
 But later in the 19th century some were

 re-established, including the Scuola San Giovanni Evangelista.

-This is the newest page on
+This is a new page on

 this site and hence doesn't have the benefit of the years of honing that

 the others have had.
 More obscure scuole will no doubt be added,

 sites visited, books read and entries improved, as the years pass, leaves

 The Scuole Piccole